 Apprenticeship-specific information

-Remember to have your 10-digit unique learner number (ULN) and your nine-digit employer’s reference number (ERN) to hand before you register.
-Your training provider will give you these numbers.
-They are apprenticeship-specific and you will be asked to provide these details during the registration process.
-Please note that the ERN, sometimes referred to as an EDRS, is different to your employer’s ICAEW authorised training employer number.
+Remember to have your 10-digit unique learner number (ULN) to hand before you register.
+Your training provider will give you this number.
+This is apprenticeship-specific and you will be asked to provide these details during the registration process.
 You may also locate your ULN on certificates issued by other exam or qualification-awarding bodies.
-If you don’t provide these numbers when you register, that’s OK, just remember to tell us before applying for your end-point assessment.
+If your employer has an employer reference number (ERN) you can also enter it here but this is optional, this is different to your employer’s ICAEW authorised training employer number.
+If you don’t provide these numbers when you register, that’s okay, just remember to tell us before applying for your end-point/apprenticeship assessment.
 You will be able to do this via the apprenticeship portal within your ICAEW online training file.

-Your employer will confirm when you’re ready to move on to the end-point assessment; this is known as the gateway review.
+Your employer will confirm when you’re ready to move on to the end-point/apprenticeship assessment; this is known as the gateway review.

-Once you have successfully completed both elements of the end-point assessment, we will notify ESFA.
+Once you have successfully completed both elements of the end-point/ apprenticeship assessment, we will notify ESFA.
 You will then receive your apprenticeship certificate from the Institute for Apprenticeships (IfA).

 Your apprenticeship will provide a variety of options open to you to progress your career.